50% matched deposit up to USD $5,000

 However, if you are still not comfortable sharing your banking details directly with the bookies, there is a range of options to consider when depositing and withdrawing cash to and from your online betting account.

-None of our recommended online bookmakers charge a deposit or withdrawal fee, however some of the payment methods themselves, such as PayPal, do impose a small fee so it is best to check beforehand.
+None of our best online bookmakers charge a deposit or withdrawal fee, however some of the payment methods themselves, such as PayPal, do impose a small fee so it is best to check beforehand.

 Some of the cash cards also have fees attached to them, with ATMs enforcing a fee when withdrawing cash, whilst some of the bookies themselves do charge a small amount when getting cash out with a sale.